All articles

 In industrial hemp, THC is present only in trace amounts in the flowers and leaves of the plant.
 The US Federal Government, under Section 7606 of the 2014 Farm Bill, defines industrial hemp as “Cannabis sativa L. and any part of such plant, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis.”

-Insignificant trace amounts of THC may be found in hemp seed oil, especially if there was trace resin from the flowers still on the hemp seeds when they were pressed into oil.
-Dr. Bronner’s currently sources organic hemp seed oil from suppliers within the United States.
-We require a Certificate of Analysis (COA) from all suppliers to validate that each batch of material is within the acceptable US Federal Government limits for THC before it is accepted for use in production, and we sample our incoming raw materials and verify the test results claimed on COAs at our discretion.
-Per our supplier COAs on file and independent laboratory test results, none of the material we have received has demonstrated trace THC above Dr. Bronner’s internal quality limits of 10 parts per million (ppm) or the US Federal Government’s acceptable limits.
+Very small amounts of THC might be found in hemp seed oil, especially if a little resin from the flowers was left on the seeds when they were pressed.
+Our organic hemp seed oil is sourced from suppliers in the United States, who are required to provide a Certificate of Analysis (COA) confirming that each batch meets the legal THC limits in the US.
+We also test some of the raw materials ourselves to ensure the results are accurate.
+Based on our supplier COAs and independent lab tests, none of the oil we have received has shown THC levels above Dr. Bronner’s internal quality limit of 10 parts per million (ppm) or the US government’s limits.

 Was this article helpful?